saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Let's go over some of this Saltspeak and provide a high-level description on all the different parts there are to this architecture.

 **Salt-master**: the Salt master service is what manages and orchestrates the remote systems.
 Different methods exist to ensure the Salt master is redundant (multimaster, failover master and more).
 The master has a several constructs at its disposal to control the remote systems.
-Some of these constructs, which are discussed later on, are the following:
+Some of these constructs, that are discussed later on, are the following:
 - states and orchestration states
 - execution modules
 - runners